 To treat trading as a business, the following requirements must be met:

 - the trader must seek to profit from changes in security prices — not from dividends, interest, or capital appreciation;

 - the activity must be substantial, continuous, and regular; and

 - the trader must make the election to use the mark-to-market method of accounting under IRC §475(f).

-Factors that the IRS considers when determining whether trading is actually being conducted as a business include the following:
+Factors considered by the IRS to determine whether trading is being conducted as a business include the following: